TacetNoxPavor/TacetNoxPavor.github.io/index.md

 # Hello!
 * * *

 This is a place for all information to be found regarding any and all projects that I may be currently working on, given that I update this page as well!
 Also, some personal information about me and the way I operate will also be listed here.

 ### About Me

 Hi there!
-For my online presence I use the handle Tacet Nox, however my real name is Jesse McDermott.
+For my online presence I use the handle **Tacet Nox**, however my real world name is Jesse McDermott.

 I went to school at Wilkes University in Pennsylvania, majoring in Computer Information Systems.
+I graduated back in 2017, and am currently looking for a job related to my field.

 ### Projects